About Masvingo Province - Pindula, Local Knowledge

 History

 Masvingo Province has a lot of history dating back to the pre-colonial period.
 In the pre-colonial period, Masvingo province was the centre of activity with the Great Zimbabwe State being headquartered there.
 The state had a considerable population which was concentrated in the then Zimbabwean plateau spreading to as far as present day Mashonaland Central.
 It was also the centre of trade with Portuguese traders visiting the area in search of gold, iron and copper.
 At colonisation, Masvingo was used as the highway from South Africa to Salisbury.
-Fort Victoria was one of the first white settlements established by the Pioneer Column in the country as a link between Salisbury and South Africa.
+Fort Victoria was one of the first white settlements established by the Pioneer Column in the country as a link between Salisbury and Fort Tuli (on the Botswana border).

 Population